Free Agents | Federal News Network

 ATLANTA (11) — Jerry Blevins, lhp; Francisco Cervelli, c; Josh Donaldson, 3b; Billy Hamilton, of; Adeiny Hechavarría, inf; Matt Joyce, of; Dallas Keuchel, lhp; Chris Martin, rhp; Brian McCann, c; Darren O’Day, rhp; Anthony Swarzak, rhp; Josh Tomlin, rhp.

-CHICAGO (9) — Nick Castellanos, of; Xavier Cedeño, lhp; Steve Cishek, rhp; Cole Hamels, lhp; Derek Holland, lhp; Brandon Kintzler, rhp; Jonathan Lucroy, c; Pedro Strop, rhp; Ben Zobrist, inf-of.
+CHICAGO (12) — Tony Barnette, rhp; Nick Castellanos, of; Xavier Cedeño, lhp; Steve Cishek, rhp; Kendall Graveman, rhp; Cole Hamels, lhp; Derek Holland, lhp; Brandon Kintzler, rhp; Jonathan Lucroy, c; Brandon Morrow, rhp; Pedro Strop, rhp; Ben Zobrist, inf-of.

 CINCINNATI (2) — José Iglesias, ss; Alex Wood, lhp.